iotaledger/introduction-docs/docs/guides/dev_guide.md

 ## Deep Dive

 ### Dust Protection
-What is Dust?
-We define the spamming of a low value transaction as dust.
-A low value transaction in this case is a transaction with less than 1Mi value.
+Since IOTA is feeless and has the ability to send microtransactions, attackers could use this to spam the network with very low value transactions, which we call dust.
+To avoid this we only allow microtransaction below 1Mi of IOTA tokens to another address if you already have at least 1Mi on that address.

 > In the UTXO model, each node in the network needs to keep track of all the currently unspent outputs.
 When the number of outputs becomes too large, it can cause performance and memory issues.
 The RFC found below proposes a new protocol rule regarding the processing of outputs where they transfer a very small amount of IOTA’s so-called dust outputs.
 Dust outputs are only allowed when they are backed up by a certain deposit on the receiving address.
 This limits the amount of dust outputs, thus making it expensive to proliferate dust.
 Since a receiver must make a deposit, the protocol makes receiving dust an opt-in feature.

 [protocol-rfcs#0032](https://github.com/iotaledger/protocol-rfcs/pull/32)

 ### Up to 8 Parents
-A message can be bound to minimum of one parent and up to eight parents.
+With IOTA 1.0 you always had to reference 2 parent transactions.
+With Chrysalis we introduce a more dynamic number of parent nodes where you can reference up to 8 parents.
+We recommend you to reference at least 2 unique parents at all times for the best possible results.